Blake Horvath

-Blake Horvath (born January 28, 2004) is an American college football quarterback for the Navy Midshipmen.
+Blake Horvath (born January 28, 2004) is a United States Navy sailor and former college football quarterback for the Navy Midshipmen.

 Early life

 Horvath attended Hilliard Darby High School in Hilliard, Ohio.
 Coming out of high school, he committed to play college football for the Navy Midshipmen.

 College career

 In Horvath's first collegiate season in 2022, he did not appear in any games for the Midshipmen.
 He made his first career start in week five of the 2023 season, where he ran for 88 yards on 18 carries before leaving the game in the second quarter with a season-ending hand injury.
 Horvath finished the 2023 season completing six of his twelve pass attempts for 84 yards and two touchdowns, while also adding 37 carries for 183 yards on the ground.

 Heading into the 2024 season, Horvath was named the Midshipmen's starting quarterback.
-In week two of the 2024 season, Horvath completed five of his nine passes for 112 yards and a touchdown, while also rushing for 122 yards and three touchdowns, as he led Navy to a win over Temple.
+In week two, he completed five of his nine passes for 112 yards and a touchdown, while also rushing for 122 yards and three touchdowns, as he led Navy to a win over Temple.
 During week four, Horvath completed nine of his 12 pass attempts for 192 yards and two touchdowns, while also adding 211 yards and four touchdowns on the ground, as he helped the Midshipmen upset Memphis.
+In the Army–Navy Game to end the regular season, Horvath combined for 311 total yards and four touchdowns (threw for 107 yards and two touchdowns, and ran for 204 yards and two scores) as the Midshipmen defeated Army's tenth-ranked defense 31–13.
+Horvath led Navy to victory over Oklahoma in the 2024 Armed Forces Bowl with a school-record 95-yard touchdown run and the go-ahead six-yard score to secure a 21–20 win; he was named the game's most valuable player.